Uniform estimates for the canonical solution to the $\bar\partial$-equation on product domains: Introduction

-Theorem \ref{main} generalizes Landucci's result \cite{L75} from the bidisc toward higher dimensional product of general bounded planar domains with $C^2$ boundaries.
 The estimate in Theorem \ref{main} is optimal in the sense that the supnorm on the left hand side cannot be replaced by any H\"older norm.
 In \cite[p.
-310-311]{Ker71}, Kerzman and Stein constructed an example of a $\bar\partial$-closed $(0, 1)$ form $f$ that is $L^\infty$ on the bidisc but the equation $\bar\partial u = f$ admits no H\"older solutions.
+310-311]{Ker71}, Kerzman and Stein constructed an example of a $\bar\partial$-closed $(0, 1)$ form $f$ that is $L^\infty$ on the bidisc but the equation $\bar\partial u = f$ admits no H\"older solution.

-For differentiable data, our canonical solution operator involves the derivatives of $f$ up to order $n-1$ and takes similar forms as in the inspiring works \cite{Hen71, L75, CM18, CM19, FP19}.
-To achieve uniform estimates, one needs to eliminate those derivatives making use of the $\bar\partial$-closeness of the data.
-The crucial ingredients in our proof are the results of Barletta and Landucci \cite{BL91} as well as Kerzman \cite{Ker76} regarding planar domains, in addition to a refined decomposition of the canonical solution motivated by \cite{L75, FP19}.
-For continuous data, we weaken the regularity assumption by introducing a new canonical integral formula which involves no derivatives of $f$.
-Such type of formula was initially proposed in \cite{FP19} as a non-canonical solution candidate, and we secure such a proposal in Section 5.
-By a stability result on the canonical solution kernel, we show for continuous data that our formula gives a bounded solution that is also $L^2$-minimal.

 The organization of this paper is as follows.
-In Section 2, we give a proof of the uniform estimates for the canonical solutions on planar domains.
+In Section 2, we summarize a proof of the uniform estimates for the canonical solutions on planar domains.
 In Section 3, we investigate upper bounds for the derivatives of one dimensional canonical solution kernels.
 In Section 4, we prove uniform estimates for the canonical solutions on product domains of dimensions two and higher, when the data are differentiable.
 In Section 5, the regularity assumption is weakened to continuity, which proves the main theorem completely, and yields Corollary \ref{cor} on uniform estimates for the Bergman projection.
-Lastly in Section 6, we give proofs of upper bounds for Green's function and its derivatives based on \cite{Ker76}.
+Lastly in Appendices \ref{AppA} and \ref {AppB}, we give proofs to a key formula of Barletta-Landucci \cite{BL91}, and upper bounds for Green's function together with its derivatives based on \cite{Ker76}.

+After the initial version of this paper was circulated on ArXiv, we observed that our canonical integral formula can be further simplified due to the vanishing property of the solution kernel on the boundary (see Remark \ref{re}).
+This observation, combined with our main estimate \eqref{G11}, leads to the $L^p$ estimate of the canonical solution operator for $L^p$ data, $1\le p\le \infty$, with the $L^p$ bound independent of $p$.
+Yuan \cite{Yuan} developed this direction further.
+More recently, Li \cite{Li} established a different approach showing that Kerzman's question holds true for product domains with $C^{1, \alpha}$ slices, $0<\alpha<1$.

-{ \paragraph{Acknowledgements.}
+{ \paragraph{Acknowledgements}

 We are grateful to Emil Straube for sharing the unpublished note of Kerzman.}